enkidevs/curriculum/javascript/browser-apis/toolbox-ii/permission-api.md

 ---
 ## Revision

-To what browser is the Permission API currently limited to?
+To what browsers is the Permission API currently limited to?
-???
+??? ???

 * Chrome
+* Firefox
 * Safari
-* Mozilla
 * Internet Explorer